Back up the show

 LocalClock - the playback is set to Tap Tempo mode and all other speed settings are ignored.
 Using Key Profiles you can assign one of the playback buttons to Tap Tempo mode, and then set the effect speed by tapping the button.
 Effects will synchronise to the tap.

-There is also a Rate Grand Master which, if used, proportionally controls the four Rate Masters (BPM Masters are not affected).
+There is also a Rate Grand Master which, if used, proportionally controls the speed of any effect or chase (whether or not they have a BPM or rate master assigned).

 Speed or Size masters can have various scales, 0-100%, 0-200% and so on.
 A 0-200% scale would allow you to slow down and speed up the speed to double the programmed setting.
-Scales are set in normal (non-system) mode by selecting Playback Options then press the Select button of the master.
+Scales are set in normal (non-system) mode by pressing Options (or Options softkey) then press the Select button of the master.

 BPM master options

 BPM masters can have multipliers or dividers set which allows you to vary how the tapped speed relates to the effect speed.
-To modify the options, press Playback Options at the top level menu then press the blue button of the BPM master.
+To modify the options, press Options (or Options softkey) at the top level menu then press the blue button of the BPM master.

 Normally the BPM master fader sets the BPM, and the multiplier is shown below.
 Tapping the blue button will also set the BPM or you can enter BPM on the keypad and press the blue button of the master to set it.
 This is how a BPM master looks with the BPM set by the fader: